Ímuris Municipality

 Ímuris is a municipality in the state of Sonora in north-western Mexico.
+The municipal seat is the city of Ímuris.

 Area and population

 The municipal area is 1,710.3 km^{2} with a population of 9,988 registered in 2000.
 Most of the inhabitants live in the municipal seat, which had a population of 5,767 in 2000.
 The municipal population has increased greatly with the installation of maquiladoras and is now estimated to be around 14,000.

 Neighboring municipalities

 Neighboring municipalities are Nogales, Santa Cruz, Cananea, Arizpe, Cucurpe, and Magdalena de Kino.